LLM-for-Individuals-Groups-and-Society/llm-for-individuals-groups-and-society.github.io/pages/glb2023/index.md

 - **Benchmarks**: Works benchmarking multiple existing GNNs on non-trivial tasks and datasets.
 We explicitly encourage works that reveal limitations of existing models or optimize matches between network designs and problems.
 - **Task Taxonomy**: Discussions towards a more comprehensive and fine-grained taxonomy of graph learning tasks.

-The acceptance of the contributed papers will be decided on the meaningfulness of the established graph learning tasks or datasets and their potential of being formalized into new benchmarks, rather than the performance of ML models (old or new) on these tasks.
-We particularly welcome contributions of **negative results** of popular, state-of-the-art models on a new task or dataset, as these provide novel insights to the community’s understanding of the meta-knowledge of graph ML.
+The contributed papers will be evaluated based on the meaningfulness of proposed tasks or datasets, their potential to become new benchmarks for graph learning, and their contributions to understanding the pros and cons of state-of-the-art graph learning techniques.

 ## Important Dates
 All deadlines are in **Anywhere on Earth (AoE)** time zone.